ixianming/laravel-route-service-provider/README.md

 - `api.php`, `welcome_api.PHP`, `api_User.php`, `Role/role_API.php` these routing files will be assigned to the `api` middleware group.

-- When loading the `web_errorTest_api.php` routing file, the extension package will throw an error because the file is assigned to both the `web` and `api` middleware groups (loaded 2 times).
+- When loading the `web_errorTest_api.php` routing file, the extension package will throw an error because the file is assigned to both the `web` and `api` middleware groups.
 Developers should be aware of this when naming routing files with default rules.

 #### The root namespace used by default

 The root namespace used by all middleware groups that are allowed to match routing files defaults to the value of the attribute `$namespace` in `App\Providers\RouteServiceProvider`.
-Normally, this value is `App\Http\Controllers`.

 #### The subdomain used by default